meltaylor78/pie_junkie/README.md

     <br>

 - Cart
-    The shopping cart page provides the customer a summary of there items before they move to the checkout scree.
+    The shopping cart page provides the customer with a summary of their items before they move to the checkout screen.
 While in the cart, the customer can adjust the quantity of any product or remove the product entirely.
-Once updates are process the customer will see the updated cart totals, shipping cost for their cart before moving to check out.
+Once updates are process the customer will see the updated cart totals and shipping cost for their cart before moving to check out.

     <details><summary>Cart Page</summary>
         <img src="readme_assets/images/cart_page.jpg">